ewasm/design/README.md

 Specification **Revision 4**

-This is the master Ewasm documentation and design repository, and contains canonical information on the current state of the Ewasm project including both a high-level overview of the project, its goals, and its rationale, as well as more technical specifications, and lists of additional resources.
+This is the master Ewasm documentation and design repository and contains canonical information on the current state of the Ewasm project including a high-level overview of the project, its goals, and its rationale, as well as more technical specifications, and lists of additional resources.
 This is the starting point for those who wish to learn more about Ewasm, to contribute to Ewasm, to build Ewasm-compatible smart contracts on Ethereum, or to implement Ewasm in a blockchain other than Ethereum.

 **This repository is also available through [ReadTheDocs](https://ewasm.readthedocs.io).**